Housing and Residence Life

 Vacations (student or family)

-A student who goes on vacation for seven or more consecutive days during a homestay will be reimbursed $10.34 a night by the family for meals and utilities.
+- A student who goes on vacation for seven or more consecutive days during a homestay will be reimbursed $11.00 per night by the family for meals and utilities.

-Families who go on vacation should email the Housing Office with dates and plans to provide for their student's meals.
+- Families who go on vacation should email the Housing Office with dates and plans to provide for their student's meals.
 It would be best if a friend of the family could cook meals and check on the student.
-Students may also choose to stay with a friend while their host family is on vacation.
-In this case, they will receive $10.34 a night for meals and utilities.
+Students may also choose to stay with a friend or other family while their host family is on vacation.
+In this case, they will receive $11.00 per night for meals and utilities from their host family.

 If students want to move out or change families